akoen/clp-anki/README.md

 ### Known bugs
 - References do not work and will show up as **??** in cards.
 Unfortunately, there is nothing that can be done about this.
-- A small number of cards import external images and will fail to build.
+- A small number of cards that import external images and will fail to build.
 This is being worked on.

 ## Installation